 Spikeball is a team sport played by two teams of two players (2vs.2).
 The game will follow a best out of 3 games format.
-One of the 3 games must be co-ed.
-If a college cannot field a co-ed team, the team will start the match-up/ down 1 game, meaning they must win both remaining games to win the match.
+Any player may play in a maximum of 2 of the 3 games, thus a team is eligible with two players of different genders.
+One of the games played must be mixed gender.
+If a college cannot field a mixed gender team, the team will start the match-up/ down 1 game, meaning they must win both remaining games to win the match.
 Opposing teams line up across from each other with the Spikeball net in the center.
 The ball is put in play with a service—a hit by the server from behind the service boundary into the net to an opposing player.
 Once the ball is served players can move anywhere they want.
 The object of the game is to hit the ball into the net so that the opposing team cannot return it.
 A team is allowed up to three touches to return the ball.
 The rally continues until the ball is not returned properly.

 All undergraduate students and persons associated with a residential college who meet general eligibility requirements, except graduate students, are eligible to participate.

 - Rally scoring (points can be won by the serving or receiving team)